saurabhsg99/CodeClauseInternship_BasicTextEditor/README.md

 # Basic Text Editor Web App
 Text Editor is a project aimed at creating a straightforward yet functional web-based text editor.
 It serves as an accessible and user-friendly platform for basic text-related tasks.
-Create a web-based text editor using HTML and JavaScript that allows users to create, edit, and save plain text documents.

 - Link : [Click Here](https://text-editor-sg.netlify.app/)